About this project

 We hope everyone will be active in this endeavor and help with getting the stories and collecting the photos that we will need for a lively and interesting website.
 We will take individual depositions about their personal recollection of events as well as any documentation that they might have.
 Any documents and photos will be promptly scanned into our computer and returned to the owner.

 This site is still in the early stages of development, so check back regularly.
 It may be different every time you visit.
 We want it to always reflect the latest information we have available.
-If you find errors or omissions in the material presented, please email the project committee at firstname.lastname@example.org.
-Problems or suggestions about the website can be directed to the webmaster (email@example.com).
+If you find errors or omissions in the material presented or suggestions about the website please use our contact form to let us know your thoughts.